 Mad Max Beyond Thunderdome reminds slightly of Waterworld (which was filmed almost 10 years later and on a much higher budget) without any water.
 What is Dryland in Waterworld turns out to be Sydney in Mad Max.
 A tribe of children which appears in the movie reminds slightly of Peter Pan, or probably Lord of the Flies without all the nasty bits.
 This movie again has no doubt inspired the Fallout series with the tribe of children being very similar to a group of children in Fallout 3, while Barterton seems to have inspired Megaton in Fallout New Vegas.

 Mad Max: Fury Road

 The fourth part of the Mad Max movies was made almost 20 years after the 3rd movie and therefore many things changed.
 True to the time it was made in it for instance features an abundance of special effects.
 Costumes and sets stepped away from realism and became monumental and fantastic.
 It was also the first Mad Max film in which Mel Gibson did not play the title role, which was isntead taken over by Tom Hardy.
-The role of the main villain on the other hand is played by Hugh Keays-Byrne, who had already played the head of the biker gang in the very first Mad Max movie in 1979.
+The role of the main villain on the other hand is played by Hugh Keays-Byrne, who had already played the head of the gang in the very first Mad Max movie in 1979.

 Max has been captured at a settlement which has a large supply of water.
 This town is controlled by a warlord and his army.
 When one of his fighters is sent to trade water for gasoline, she secretly helps the warlord's wives to flee in the water truck.
 A wild car chase starts when it is detected that the truck does not take the designated route.
 During its course Max manages to get on the water truck and join the women on their flight.

 Where the old Mad Max movies are clearly an inspiration to many other works, Fury Road in many places gives the impression of turning things the other way round.
 It seems to take back ideas from the works it once inspired.
 Warhammer Ork vehicles for instance seem to have inspired many of the cars and trucks in the movie.